tanvir-git/odoo-documentation/content/applications/websites/livechat.rst

 *Live Chat*, and *Join Channel* or *Leave Channel*.

 .. image:: livechat/joinchannel.png
-   :alt: View of a channel form and the option to join a channel for Odoo Live Chat
+   :alt: View of a channel form and the option to join a channel for CoquiAPPs Live Chat

 .. toctree::
    :titlesonly: